royhills/arp-scan/README.md

  - Please raise a github issue or create a pull request if you have any local patches that could be applicable upstream.
  - If you are building on Linux, please build with `libcap` POSIX.1e capabilities support if you can.
 You may need to install the `libcap` development headers as well as the `libpcap` development headers before running `configure`.
  - Note that `Makefile.am` contains an `install-exec-hook` that will install `arp-scan` with `CAP_NET_RAW` capabilities if it can, and failing that it will install it suid root.
-For a Linux system I consider both `setcap` and `suid` to be safe if the `arp-scan` binary is capabilities aware.
-On OpenBSD it will use `pledge(2)` to restrict system calls, which provides some level of protection.
-Otherwise you should consider whether you trust the code running SUID.